Cycling74/rnbo.example.juce/README.md

 git submodule update --init --recursive --progress
 ```

-Strictly speaking you don't need that last `--progress` flag, but it's nice to have some progress indication.
+If the above command doesn't work, check your version if git by runing `git --version`.
+The `--progress` flag wasn't introduced until git `2.11.0`, so if your version is earlier than this you won't have access to it.
+Strictly speaking you don't need that last `--progress` flag, but it's nice to have some progress indication, especially since installing the JUCE submodule can take a while.
 That's all you'll need to do to get set up!
 Now you can start exporting from RNBO and building your project.

 ### Working with RNBO and Building Your Project